Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 Progressive Overload for Your Metabolism

 Just as with any intelligent fitness routine, progressive overload is key.
-In other words, you only want your glucose to drop just below what is normal for you to deplete the excess glucose and fat in your fuel tanks a little, so your body doesn’t have to pump the glucagon pedal too hard.
+In other words, you want your glucose to drop just below what is normal so you can deplete the excess glucose and fat in your fuel tanks a little so your body doesn’t have to pump the glucagon pedal too hard.

 Over time, this will slowly lower your premeal blood glucose values and bring you to your blood sugar and weight loss goals.